tylergross97/vcf_expression_annotation/README.md

 ## Citations

 If you use this pipeline in your work, please cite: [Tyler Gross] (2025).
-Xengsort Nextflow Pipeline [Computer software]. https://github.com/tylergross97/vcf_expression_annotation
+VCF Expression Annotator Nextflow Pipeline [Computer software]. https://github.com/tylergross97/vcf_expression_annotation

 This pipeline uses the following tools that should be cited independently: